synoa/synoa.github.io/documentation/elastic/logstash/logstash-config.md

 # Logstash Configuration
 > Notes on how to configure Logstash parsing

 Logstash uses its own Format for writing configuration files.
-Basically, one always defines three "blocks": `input`, `filter`, and `outpit`. `filter` may be omitted if logs should not be filtered.
+Basically, one always defines three "blocks": `input`, `filter`, and `output`. `filter` may be omitted if logs should not be filtered.

 ```
 input {